-- Database design comes after domain modelling but before programming persistency mechanisms.
-Keep in mind that your database will eventually survive the code you're about to write.
+- Database design comes after domain modeling but before programming persistency mechanisms.
+Keep in mind that your database will eventually survive the code you’re about to write.

 - Mapping object and class hierarchies to database tables can be hard.
 You can solve the impedance problem with the Class-Table Inheritance pattern.
 Again, Rails points to the easier solution of STI but wreaks havoc with your database design.

 Cited sources and references:

 [Jacobson 1990]: Ivar Jacobson, Magnus Christerson, Patrik Jonsson, and Gunnar Övergaard (1990): Object-Oriented Software Engineering.
 A Use Case Driven Approach, Wokingham: Addison-Wesley.

 [Fowler 2009]: Martin Fowler (2009): Patterns of Enterprise Application Architecture, Boston: Addison-Wesley.

 [Evans 2006]: Eric Evans (2006): Domain-Driven Design.
 Tackling complexity in the heart of software, Upper Saddle River, NJ: Addison-Wesley.

 [Martin 2000]: Robert C. Martin (2000): Design Principles and Design Patterns, 2000.
 Download PDF